RubenTapadas/fresh-media/README.md

 # FreshMedia

-Movies, series, books, games, All in one.
+Movies, series, books, games, all in one.

 <https://rubentapadas.github.io/fresh-media/>